probmods/dippl/index.md

 ### Acknowledgments

-The construction of this tutorial was made possible by grants from DARPA and the Office of Naval Research.
-This material is based on research sponsored by DARPA under agreement number FA8750-14-2-0009.
-The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of DARPA or the U.S. Government.
+The construction of this tutorial was made possible by grants from DARPA, under agreement number FA8750-14-2-0009, and the Office of Naval Research, grant number N00014-13-1-0788.
+(The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of DARPA or the U.S. Government.)